arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)
 - If you choose an offline Arduino IDE, you must install the following libraries: `ArduinoRS485`, `ArduinoModbus`, and `Scheduler`.
 You can install these libraries via the Library Manager of the Arduino IDE.
 - The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the provided sketch in later section.
 The Ethernet connection is also an available connectivity option.
-The Arduino Cloud account is free and it will be needed to access its features.
+The Arduino Cloud account is free and is needed to access its features.

-## Demonstration Setup
+## Tank Level Monitoring Model Setup

 The electrical connections of the intended application are shown in the diagram below:

 ![Electrical connections of the application.](assets/electrical_connections.svg)

-The two Opta™ will communicate with each other using the Modbus RTU protocol.
+The two Opta™ devices will communicate with each other using the Modbus RTU protocol.
 The level sensors (vertical and horizontal float switches) are monitored via the digital input pins of each Opta™; the pump and the solenoid/ball valve are controlled using the built-in relay outputs of both Opta™.

-## Demonstration Description
+## Tank Level Monitoring Model Overview

-Each one of the tanks has a specific monitoring routine to track and control their minimum and maximum levels.
-Both Opta™ will exchange important states and parameters of each tank to understand and take appropriate actions to maintain the desired capacities in the application.
+Each tank has a specific monitoring routine to track and control their minimum and maximum levels.
+Both Opta™ will exchange important states and parameters to understand and take appropriate actions to maintain the desired capacities in the application.
 As mentioned before, the Opta™ in charge of the Small Tank (ST) and Big Tank (BT) will communicate with each other using Modbus RTU protocol.
 The Big Tank will be the Client, while the Small Tank will behave as Server.

-The Opta™ in the Big Tank (BT) performs the following actions:
+The Opta™ responsible of the Big Tank (BT) performs the following actions:

-- It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from Big Tank to Small Tank.
+- It activates the pump if its maximum level alarm is triggered; this will cause liquid migration from Big Tank to Small Tank
-- It shuts off the system completely, halting most of the activities.
+- It shuts off the system completely, halting most of the activities
-- It sends the current minimum level state to Small Tank while also seeking for Small Tank's maximum level state.
+- It sends the current minimum level state to Small Tank while also seeking for Small Tank's maximum level state

-The Opta™ in the Small Tank (ST) performs the following actions:
+The Opta™ responsible of the Small Tank (ST) performs the following actions:

-- It manages the solenoid/ball valve given the Small Tank level and Big Tank minimum level state.
+- It manages the solenoid/ball valve given the Small Tank level and Big Tank minimum level state
-- It sends Small Tank's current maximum level state to Big Tank while seeking Big Tank's minimum level state.
+- It sends Small Tank's current maximum level state to Big Tank while seeking Big Tank's minimum level state

-In addition to the functionalities explained before, both Opta™ connect to Arduino Cloud via Wi-Fi®.
-Thanks to the Arduino Cloud, both tanks can be monitored and controlled online.
+In addition to these functionalities, both Opta™ connect to Arduino Cloud via Wi-Fi®.
+Thanks to the Arduino Cloud, both tanks can be monitored and controlled remotely.

 ### The Small Tank (ST) Code

 We will highlight the details that make up a crucial part of the Opta™ in charge of the Small Tank.
 Notice that some of the functions in the code are generated by Arduino Cloud during the dashboard configuration.
 We will begin with the required libraries.

 The following headers are required to enable the Modbus RTU protocol, connection with the Arduino Cloud, and the scheduler.
-The scheduler handles the data exchange using Modbus RTU protocol while keeping the `loop()` to manage the local parameters of the Small Tank.
-It will also define the parameters needed per Modbus RTU specification as `preDelay` and `postDelay`.
+The scheduler will handle the data exchange using Modbus RTU protocol while prioritizing the `loop()` to manage the local tasks of the Small Tank.
+Here also defines the parameters needed per Modbus RTU specification as `preDelay` and `postDelay`.

 ```arduino
 #include "thingProperties.h"